 Other forms of magnetism

-Diamagnetism is caused by the orbital motion of electrons creating tiny current loops, which produce weak magnetic fields, according to HyperPhysics.
+Diamagnetism is caused by the orbital motion of electrons within atoms creating tiny current loops, which produce weak magnetic fields, according to HyperPhysics.
 When an external magnetic field is applied to a material, these current loops tend to align in such a way as to oppose the applied field.
 This causes all materials to be repelled by a permanent magnet; however, the resulting force is usually too weak to be noticeable.
 There are, however, some notable exceptions.

 Paramagnetism occurs when a material becomes magnetic temporarily when placed in a magnetic field and reverts to its nonmagnetic state as soon as the external field is removed.
 When a magnetic field is applied, some of the unpaired electron spins align themselves with the field and overwhelm the opposite force produced by diamagnetism.
-However, the effect is only noticeable at very low temperatures, according to Daniel Marsh, a professor of physics at Missouri Southern State University.
+However, the effect is only noticeable at very low temperatures, said Daniel Marsh, a professor of physics at Missouri Southern State University.

 Other, more complex, forms include antiferromagnetism, in which the magnetic fields of atoms or molecules align next to each other; and spin glass behavior, which involve both ferromagnetic and antiferromagnetic interactions.
 Additionally, ferrimagnetism can be thought of as a combination of ferromagnetism and antiferromagnetism due to many similarities shared among them, but it still has its own uniqueness, according to the University of California, Davis.

 A coil around a magnet can also be made to move in a pattern of varying frequency and amplitude to induce a current in a coil.
 This is the basis for a number of devices, most notably, the microphone.
-Sound causes a diaphragm to move in an out with the varying pressure waves.
+Sound causes a diaphragm to move in and out with the varying pressure waves.
 If the diaphragm is connected to a movable magnetic coil around a magnetic core, it will produce a varying current that is analogous to the incident sound waves.
 This electrical signal can then be amplified, recorded or transmitted as desired.
-Tiny super-strong rare-earth magnets are now being used to make miniaturized microphones for cell phones, Marsh told Live Science.
+Tiny super-strong rare-earth magnets are used to make miniaturized microphones for cell phones, Marsh told Live Science.